Customer

 It was not only their professional level that was decisive.
 Equally important was their approach to work and their motivation to become part of the company in the long term:

 “We are looking for talent.
-But we also go after someone who wants to settle down and thrive, not just jump on all the time,” says Lise-Lotte Hansen, CIO in the Kirsch Group.
+But we also go after someone who wants to settle down and thrive – not just jump on all the time,” says Lise-Lotte Hansen.

 New perspectives create new value